It's 'Super Saturday'! Don’t miss any of the action from the 2021 women’s championship

 If you want to tune in to the Women’s Six Nations from the Land of the Long White Cloud, matches will be live on Sky Sport NZ.

-This weekend, both Italy v England (kick-off 1am Sunday NZ time) and Wales v Ireland (kick-off 4am Sunday NZ time) will be live on Sky Sport 1.
+This weekend, Ireland v Italy (kick-off 11pm NZ time) will be live on Sky Sport 2 while England v France (kick-off 1am Sunday NZ time) and Scotland v Wales (kick-off 4am Sunday NZ time) will be live on Sky Sport 1.

 It costs $31.99 a month to add Sky Sport to your Sky Starter pack ($25.99) but if you sign up for 12 months before 30 June 2021 you’ll get your first month free.
 Plus, you’ll get Sky Go, which allows you to watch live rugby wherever you are.